Brum2409/StereoVista/README.txt

 Normal map loading is currently not functioning correctly.
 Therefore the UI option is disabled.
 The Windows cursor sometimes remains visible over and object when transitioning directly to a model from the UI.
+When the Orbit Point Follows Cursor the windows mouse doesn't get captured.
+Currently just the position gets reseted.
+This results in Orbit range limitations and flickering.

 ##Planned Improvements